 Futures are contracts that allow two parties (a buyer and a seller) to agree to make a transaction at a future date at a set price.
 This price is set regardless of the market value of the asset at the expiration date of the contract.

 The most well-known example of historical commodity futures trading was in the 1800s in the US, when Midwestern farmers would bring their grain crops to Chicago for storage before they were due to be shipped to the East Coast.
 However, while they were in storage, the prices for these grains was subject to change.
 This might be due to an increase in supply or demand, or the quality deteriorating in storage.

-Rather than being vulnerable to unexpected price changes, the parties involved created forward contracts that required the seller to deliver a certain amount of grain for a agree-upon price at the expiration date of the contract.
-In exchange for this obligation, the seller would be paid up front for the grains.
+Rather than being vulnerable to unexpected price changes, the parties involved created forward trading contracts in commodities that required the seller to deliver a certain amount of grain for an agreed-upon price at the expiration date of the contract.
+In exchange for this obligation, the seller would be paid upfront for the grains.

-If you're ready to start trading, one of the first steps is downloading a trading platform.
+If you are ready to start trading, one of the first steps is downloading a trading platform.